How stakeholders expect to read your annual report

 By Helena Wennergren

-The annual report is also this year the most trusted source for information about a listed company according to our annual Capital Market survey, followed by the corporate website.
+The annual report is the most trusted source for information about a listed company according to our annual Capital Market survey, followed by the corporate website.
 We've dug out some of the most important facts about annual reports to answer the questions "how are they read?" and "what content is most important?".

 According to this year’s annual Capital Market Survey, the annual report is once again the most trusted source for information about a listed company followed by the corporate website.
 We've dug out some of the most important facts about annual reports to answer the questions "how are they read?" and "what content is most important?".